Grill Sauces & Marinades

 2Canada’s 100 best 2017

-Joe Beef BBQ sauce has a smoky, lightly sweet taste.
-Not too spicy, it strikes a perfect balance between apple, mustard, tomato and molasses flavours.
+Joe Beef spicy BBQ sauce has a smoky, lightly sweet taste.
+It strikes a perfect balance between apple, mustard, tomato and molasses flavours.

 Preservative-free, it is made exclusively with natural ingredients.

 To achieve the perfect marriage of flavours, Joe Beef spicy BBQ sauce is cooked slowly, during at least three hours.
 Ingredients are selected with care: Quebec apples and tomatoes ripened to perfection, and even liquid smoke to impart that wonderful, authentic BBQ taste.
 All Joe Beef sauces are produced by hand, in small batches, following the restaurant’s recipe as if they were prepared there.
 No sauce passes through the warehouse doors without having received Dave and Fred’s seal of approval.